ViSiDeL/DOGUI/cau-genai/dogui/README.md

  ├── requirements.txt      # Python dependencies
 ```
 ## **Tips**
+### Any time you want to run the website, run app.py inside the venv that you setup:
+# cd into the dogui folder
+cd cau-genai/dogui

+# then activate source
+venv\Scripts\activate

+# then run the file
+python app.py

 ### If you add new Python packages, update requirements.txt:
 ```bash
 pip freeze > requirements.txt